actix/actix-web/guide/src/qs_5.md

 * */abc/{foo}* will not match.
 * */{foo}/* will match.

-Note that path will be URL-unquoted and decoded into valid unicode string before matching pattern and values representing matched path segments will be URL-unquoted too.
+> **Note**: path will be URL-unquoted and decoded into valid unicode string before
+> matching pattern and values representing matched path segments will be URL-unquoted too.

 So for instance, the following pattern:

 ```